How does a joint account work?

 What are the benefits of a joint account?

 Having a joint current account to pay for household expenses, like bills, food, rent or a mortgage, means you can keep track of your outgoings and budget more easily.
+With two sets of income making up the account, you could also earn more if you get a good interest rate.
 Once you’ve paid in your agreed monthly amount, you’ll know exactly how much of your wages are left.
 You might want to put this amount into your own current account or a savings account.

 What’s more, if all or both of you pay a set amount into the account each month, it helps to avoid arguments over who owes what.